thoughtworks-jumpstart/jumpstart/front-end-web-development/react/jsx.md

 }
 ```

+### One separate file for each React component

-Components are usually placed in their own files so that our code is neatly organised
+Components are usually placed in their own files so that our code is neatly organized.
+Let's move the `HelloWorld` component into it's own file `HelloWorld.js`.

 ```javascript
 // HelloWorld.js